pgxman/buildkit/spec/buildkit.md

 ## `maintainers`

-- **Description**: Lists the individuals or organizations responsible for maintaining the extension.
+- **Description**: Lists the individuals or organizations responsible for maintaining the buildkit.
 - **Type**: List of objects
 - **Required**: Yes
 - **Fields**: